 -method method Specifies a method name to identify a specific method, or set of methods, to which the rmit applies.

 This command does not kill any currently running processes associated with a server.

 You can use pattern matching for markers and methods as described in the putit command reference.
-Refer to putit on page 109.
+See putit for details.